nburbank-givedirectly/xfer-followup/writeup/writeup.md

 {top_response_categories_by_response_mdtbl}

-The full table of response weighted expense category counts and percentages can be found in the which can be found in [detailed_cats](https://docs.google.com/spreadsheets/d/1JCUi14PHUhlf1HsGszGtXnHfg85GYWp5F2Q0tDWb2f4/edit#gid=210478292) tab of the project results spreadsheet.
+The full table of response weighted expense category counts and percentages can be found in the [detailed_cats](https://docs.google.com/spreadsheets/d/1JCUi14PHUhlf1HsGszGtXnHfg85GYWp5F2Q0tDWb2f4/edit#gid=210478292) tab of the project results spreadsheet.

 #### Spending on "vice" categories